 While we rely on technology, it is important to recognize that sometimes this fails, so a backup may be needed.
 Keeping a paper map in the glove box means you can refer to this if your phone or sat nav device runs out of signal or charge.
 While you may not need this often, you will be grateful if you lose connection in the middle of nowhere.

 If you are planning to travel in very hot or very cold climates, then windscreen covers are a great idea.
 You can get covers that protect your windshield from ice and snow in poor weather conditions or covers that keep your car cooler in intense heat.
 An added bonus of this is that you get more privacy, as no nosy travelers can take a look inside your car at your belongings.

 As well as packing in-car road trip essentials, it is important to pack some essentials for your trip, regardless of whether you are traveling by car, bus, or jetting off to another country by plane and then going on a road trip.

 As well as packing your driver’s license, some other form of identification may be useful.
 A passport is required if traveling to another country and may also be needed when checking into accommodation.
 You also want to ensure that you have tickets to sporting events or theme parks like Disney World if they are on the itinerary.

 List of Important Numbers (in case something happens to your phone)

 Your mobile may include any contact numbers you need, but consider taking a list of numbers you can keep in your wallet if your phone is lost, damaged, or stolen.
-Important numbers could include your family, your holiday or car insurance, car rental company, health insurance, or accommodation contact details.
+Important numbers could include your family, your holiday or car insurance, car rental company, car accident lawyer, health insurance, or accommodation contact details.